-6. Member's equity
+5. Member's equity

-For the period June 10, 2021 through September 30, 2022, the Managing Member, as sole member of the Company, made no capital contributions or received any distributions.
+For the period February 27, 2024 through February 29, 2024, the Managing Member, as sole member of the Company, made no capital contributions or received any distributions.
 Upon execution of the operating agreement, the Managing Member must contribute \$100.
-The Company has two classes of membership interests, Common Units and Series A Units.
-Common Units hold 100% of the voting interests.